Markel Group (MKL)

 Revenue growth is one major determinant of business quality, and the efficiency of operations is another.
 For insurance companies, we look at the combined ratio rather than the operating expenses and margins that define sectors such as consumer, tech, and industrials.

 Given the calculation, a lower expense ratio is better.
-Over the last five years, Markel Group’s combined ratio has swelled by 6.2 percentage points, going from 91.3% to 95%.
-However, fixed cost leverage was muted more recently as the company’s combined ratio was flat on a two-year basis.
+Over the last five years, Markel Group’s combined ratio has swelled by 7 percentage points, going from 91.3% to 94.3%.
+It has also improved by 3.9 percentage points on a two-year basis, showing its expenses have consistently grown at a slower rate than revenue.
+This typically signals prudent management.

 8. Earnings Per Share